 Be wary of closed compartment cars (higher class) if traveling alone.
 Though they might seem safer from prying eyes than the open seating plans, but if you get stuck in a compartment with only men as travel companions, things could get uncomfortable.

 Buddy up with women and families around you.
 They’re often protective of female travelers, and likely will take care of you.
 Men are much less likely to do pull stunts when other women or families are watching.

 If something happens, call a conductor or police officer.
 You’ll see them wandering around the trains, and they can take care of the situation if anything unpleasant occurs.

 Tip: There are women-only sections on trains.
 If you’re a a female traveler(s) and you feel uncomfortable, you can ask the conductor to move you to the women’s section of the train—or a safer section of the train—free of cost.

 Boarding the train

-Some trains have information written in English, but many trains only have information written in Urdu on them.
+Some trains have information written in English on their exteriors, but many trains only have information in Urdu.
 If you’re unsure about which train to get on, just ask.
-A station employee, security person, or friendly local will help you get on the right train.
+A station employee, security person, or friendly local will be sure to help you get on the right train.

 Electricity and charging in the train

 Starting at AC Standard class, there will be power plugs available (for round, two pronged plugs).
-However, there are usually only a few in each coach, and electricity does go out at times.
+However, unless you’re in the highest class, there are usually only a few outlets in each coach.
+Electricity does go out at times.
 Load shedding in the train, perhaps?

 Of course, this depends on the train—nothing is consistent in Pakistan.
 For long journeys, make sure to bring a power bank.
 Even if you don’t use it, someone else surely will.